drensin/ReelWorthyTV/README.md

 *   **`VideoEntity.kt`**: Defines the table structure (columns) for videos.
 *   **`RetrofitClient.kt`**: Configures the connection to YouTube and Gemini.
 *   **`ChatRepository.kt`**: The logic for talking to Gemini.
 It constructs the prompt and parses the JSON response.
 *   **`VideoRepository.kt`**: Hides the complexity of data sources.
-When the UI asks for videos, this repo decides whether to give cached data or fetch fresh data.
+Handles logic parity with the web app (e.g. fetching subscriptions, sorting, filtering Shorts).

 ### B. `com.reelworthy.ui` (The Paint)
 This package handles what the user sees.